Note: Read the primer on Using Miles if you have not already.

 Advanced Tips & Tricks

 Waitlisting Awards Before Booking Your Flight – If you’ve found award availability, but the option presented to you is not your ideal choice, consider waitlisting awards for other itineraries that you prefer.
 Waitlisting Singapore awards is free, but you must have enough miles in your account to book your award.
 Since no miles are deducted when you waitlist, this means that you can waitlist as many awards as you like prior to booking your non-ideal option that has availability.
 Should availability come up via waitlist on a more ideal routing in the future, you can then change your itinerary to your preferred one.
+Note that waitlisted awards are automatically canceled if they do not clear within fourteen days of the departure date.

 Finding Extra Award Availability by Adding Segments – If you’re searching for an award, especially to Singapore, and cannot find any available seats in your class of choice, try adding another segment to your trip (e.g. search for LAX-NRT-SIN-HKG rather than just LAX-NRT-SIN).
 Oddly enough, it appears that Singapore reserves some extra seats for people connecting in Singapore rather than selecting it as their final destination.
 This doesn’t help, of course, if you intend to actually visit Singapore, unless you can carry on all of your bags and skip the last segment.